 “It’s not about de-feminising girls, but we need balance.”

-"All too often we see boys and girls sent down different pathways.
+“All too often we see boys and girls sent down different pathways.
 Our children need to be allowed to explore for themselves.
-Part of the problem in the UK is that we force kids to specialise so early in their education, closing off opportunities.
+Part of the problem in the UK is that we force kids to specialise so early in their education, we close off their opportunities.
 Lots of men say they’ve changed their views on that when they’ve had daughters and seen how intelligent girls can be turned off certain subjects at an early age.”

 More diverse courses, apprenticeships and returnships are exciting ways forward, says Dame Judith.